DETAILED ACTION

 an inspection scope including a camera, wherein the inspection scope performs an inspection of the medical device to capture inspection data (see Fig. 1, paragraph 29, artificial intelligence may be used, for example, to allow the processor to identify irregularities inside the lumen of medical device 30 in images of the lumen captured by the fiber scope); and

-a computing device comprising an inspection analyzer, wherein the inspection analyzer analyzes the inspection data to identify possible abnormalities of the medical device (see Fig. 1, paragraph 29, the processor may be able to identify contaminants, gouges, kinks, cracks, moisture and/or the like inside medical device 30.
-This identification may be enhanced via artificial intelligence, where the processor has been “taught” to detect irregularities by learning images of similar irregularities in other medical devices).
+a computing device comprising an inspection analyzer, wherein the inspection analyzer analyzes the inspection data to generate analysis data including possible abnormalities of the medical device (see Fig. 1, paragraph 29, the processor may be able to identify contaminants, gouges, kinks, cracks, moisture and/or the like inside medical device 30.
+This identification may be enhanced via artificial intelligence, where the processor has been “taught” to detect irregularities by learning images of similar irregularities in other medical devices; see paragraph 41, determining a distance from the opening in the lumen to a defect in the lumen, using a processor of the medical device inspection system.
+The method may also involve using artificial intelligence in the medical device inspection system to determine that the lumen contains the defect).

 Regarding claim 10.
 SUNDET teaches the medical device inspection system of claim 9 further comprising: